sage-code/eve/manual/structure.md

   TypeName: name(parameters) => (expression);
 ```

+* A function can have only input parameters,
-* A function can have parameters;
+* A function can have a one single result,
-* A function can have a single result;
+* A function can have a single expression,
+* A function can be created by a routine,
+* A routine can receive parameters of type function,
-* Result type is declared before function name.
+* Result type is declared before function name,
+* You can declare more than one function in same region.

 **Function call**
 The call for a function is using name of the function and round brackets () for arguments.
 The brackets are mandatory even if there are no arguments, otherwise the function is not executed.